Cornell-MAE-UG/fa25-portfolio-ryanbrynjo/_projects/2023-spaceship-design.md

 ## CAD Modelling Process

-Throughout designing the airplane, I mainly surface modelling with paths as guidelines.
-For a beginner CADDER like myself, this was a rather tough decision; however, given the intricate surfaces of airplanes, I justified this decision and learned along the way.
+Throughout designing the airplane, I mainly utilized surface modelling with paths as guidelines.
+For a beginner CADDER like myself, this was a rather tough decision; however, given the intricate aerodynamic surfaces of airplanes, I justified this decision and learned along the way.

 Some struggles I came across when modelling this airplane was the fact there were multiple regions where the surfaces did not exactly touch.
 This was my biggest obstacle in turning the surface model into a body, which I could then put into CFD models such as Autodesk CFD to analyze its performance in uniform flow conditions.
 Unfortunately, although I tried using lofts to connect these surfaces, I was not successful in connecting all regions as there were various error points.